ExxtraV/elnsburg-continuum-site/README.md

-# The Elnsburg Continuum — Webnovel + Wiki Starter
+# The Elnsburg Continuum — Wiki

-This repo powers **The Elnsburg Continuum**, a template for hosting a serialised webnovel alongside a companion world wiki.
-It uses modern tooling to make writing and publishing chapters or lore entries as simple as editing a Markdown file.
+This repo powers **The Elnsburg Continuum** wiki.
+The companion webnovel is hosted separately at [run-write.com/elnsburg](https://www.run-write.com/elnsburg).

 ## Features

 - **Next.js 14** with the App Router and TypeScript
 - **MDX + Contentlayer** for type‑safe content sourced from the `content/` directory
 - **Tailwind CSS** for styling
-- Built‑in admin pages for creating chapters and wiki entries without touching files (`/admin` and `/admin/wiki`)

 ## Quick start
 ```bash
 npm i
 npm run dev
 ```
-Content lives in `content/novels/*/chapters/*.mdx` and `content/wiki/*.mdx`.
+Wiki content lives in `content/wiki/*.mdx`.
 Edit or add files, and the site updates.

-An admin interface is available for quickly creating content without touching the files directly:

-- `(/admin)` for novel chapters
-- `(/admin/wiki)` for wiki entries

 ## Authoring

 Use double brackets to link to wiki pages.
-Writing `[[elnsburg-overview]]` in your chapter or wiki entry will automatically link to `/wiki/elnsburg-overview`.
+Writing `[[elnsburg-overview]]` in your entry will automatically link to `/wiki/elnsburg-overview`.

 ## Deploy
 - Vercel recommended: import repo, set `NEXT_PUBLIC_SITE_URL` env (e.g., https://your-domain)